Manage your routing setup in Hub by creating conditional rules, adjusting provider priorities, and monitoring live traffic allocation

 Navigate to a specific configuration version page.

-Configuration version - If the searched version matches the current version, it opens here and highlights.
-If it is a different version, it opens in a new window and highlights.
+Configuration version When the searched version is the current version, it opens here and highlights.
+When it is a different version, it opens in a new window and highlights.

-Route - If the route is in the current version, it opens here, centers, and highlights the route.
-If the route is in a different version, it opens that version in a new window, centers, and highlights the route.
+Route When the route is in the current version, it opens here, centers, and highlights the route.
+When the route is in a different version, it opens that version in a new window, centers, and highlights the route.

-Step - If the step is in the current version, it opens here, shows it in the drawer, and highlights it.
-If the step is in a different version, it opens that version in a new window, shows it in the drawer, and highlights it.
+Step When the step is in the current version, it opens here, shows it in the drawer, and highlights it.
+When the step is in a different version, it opens that version in a new window, shows it in the drawer, and highlights it.

 Track routing